 Any queen worth their pretence has a friend or two with titles.
 Michelangelo was no exception.
 In later years, he found a mutual passion for poetry with the Marchioness of Pescara, Vittoria Colonna.
 Their friendship grew for a decade before she died in 1547.

 His Swan Song: St Peter’s Basilica

-Though he lived a simple life, at 73 Michelangelo became architect of St. Peter’s Basilica.
-It was one of religion’s grandest undertakings, with little progress made in fifty years thus far.
+Though he lived a simple life, at 73, Michelangelo became the architect of St. Peter’s Basilica.
+It was one of the religion’s grandest undertakings, with little progress made in fifty years thus far.
 Michelangelo took the original architect’s vision, embellished it with his signature grandeur, and gave us the quintessence of the Renaissance and second biggest church.
-The first time I walked into it five hundred years later I was still gobsmacked.
+The first time I walked into it five hundred years later, I was still gobsmacked.